ChloeL-E/msp3-trailfinders/README.md

     * Spent some time on a bug which initially appeared to be preventing data rendering on the site when trying to add a category.
 I had looked into the python route add_category and also the catgeory model and could not find where the bug was originating.
 I found that the form data was not updating to the database at all.
 A sqlalchemy error informed me that the username input had a null value and therefore violated the not-null contraint within the model.
 I found an article on [Reddit](https://www.reddit.com/r/PostgreSQL/comments/gx6mhj/sqlalchemyexcintegrityerror/) which was helpful as i realised it was a very simple error in the html- the form input did not have an action attribute.
 I used jinja template to direct the form to the corect filepath and the bug was fixed.

+    * When using flask within the templates for my_hikes and index.html- trying to hide the 'edit' and 'delete' buttons to users who had not creates the hike post.
+I had writted {% if session.user == hike.user_id %} but after some troubleshooting i realised that i was trying to check equality between an integer and a string, hence this not working.
+I defined a new variable within the login function "session['user_id'] = existing_user.id" to get the session user id rather than the username.
+This meant that when writing {% if session['user_id'] == hike.user_id %} it was now checking for equality in two integers.

+    * Issue with session user not being accessed correctly.
+Had been trying to fix the bug above and had deleted the variable that defines the session.user from the login function.
+Took some time to realise that the variable needed to be readded to redefine.

 - - -
 -   ### Accessibility